SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     NEAR/5
-        ("women's rights" OR "rights of women" OR "women's freedom" OR "women's inclusion" OR ("inclusion" NEAR/5 "gender") OR "gender equalit*" OR "gender equit*" OR "gender equal*" OR
+        ("women's rights" OR "rights of women" OR "women's freedom" OR "women's inclusion" OR ("inclusion" NEAR/5 "gender") OR "gender equalit*" OR "gender equit*" OR "gender equal*" OR "equal pay*" OR
             (
                 ("human right*" OR "right to" OR "rights" OR "rights of" OR "anti-discriminat*" OR "non-discriminat*" OR "equalit*" OR "equal rights"